Dominik-Schoen/TrackItPipe/README.md

 Windows instructions:
 - Use the MSYS2 environment and the mingw-w64 compiler environment`
-- Compiler and CMake: `pacman -S base-devel cmake`
+- Compiler and CMake: `pacman -S base-devel cmake git`
 - Install qt6 with `pacman -S mingw-w64-x86_64-qt6`

 To create a development build, clone the repo and go to the `trackpoint-app` folder.